ahmadbky/ezmenulib/README.md

 </div>

-Building menus in Rust becomes easy and fast.
+Building CLI menus in Rust becomes easy and fast.

 This repository contains the source code of the ezmenulib crate.
 This crate provides a library that allows you to build console menus and other prompted resources such as passwords, boolean values, written and selected values, and more.
 It includes type-checking from the user input, and a prompt format customization.